Code:

 Adaptation strategies have to go hand in hand with the actors in the chain in order to encourage, increase and improve their adoption.

-Six local, three national (two in Nicaragua and one in Costa Rica) and one regiona workshops l were held with producers and technicians.
+Six local, three national (two in Nicaragua and one in Costa Rica) and one regional workshops were held with producers and technicians.

 Nine scientific articles and four book chapters were published, seven presentations were made at international conferences, and five postgraduate theses were conducted.